Latest

 This means employers must:

-• Ensure equal access to training, progression and opportunities
+• ensure equal access to work, training and progression

 The Irish Human Rights and Equality Commission (IHREC) provides guidance to help employers meet these obligations.